Epistemic Bias Injection: Manipulating LLM Opinion via Selective Context Retrieval: Discussion and Future Work

-\sssec{Multi-dimensional extensions}: Real debates can span multiple, sometimes orthogonal axes, beyond that considered in our PS score.
-We used the most polarizing dimension, captured by the first principal component during PCA, which typically represents the strongest binary disagreement (e.g., support vs. oppose).
-Nonetheless, the approach can be extended to multiple dimensions by considering additional principal components.
-In principle, BiasDef could be also be applied iteratively along these dimensions~\cite{randeigen} to mitigate multi-axis polarization, but exact details remain future work.
+\sssec{Inherent tension in the attacker's strategy}.
+The joint relevance--PS structure that EBI exploits also exposes a fundamental tension in the attacker's strategy.
+To maximize attack potency, adversarial passages must carry extreme PS values and high query relevance---precisely the signatures that BiasDef detects.
+Conversely, if the attacker moderates the PS deviation to avoid detection, the induced epistemic bias in the LLM response diminishes accordingly, undermining the attack's purpose.
+This tension is not merely practical but structural: by Theorem~1 and Theorem~3, the detectability of adversarial passages grows monotonically with $\chi^2(p_1 \| p_2)$, i.e., the more aggressively the attacker biases the injected content, the more reliably \name\ identifies it.
+Escaping this dilemma would require precise knowledge of the benign passages.
+Such information is unavailable without corpus access—precisely the capability our threat model denies.

-\sssec{Influence on human users}: Our formulation quantifies success in retrieval and bias, but does not fully capture aspects such as answer usefulness and the attack's influence on user trust and beliefs, which are noticeable and influence human users.
-A comprehensive assessment of these downstream human effects remains a challenging but vital future work.
+\sssec{Applicability across topic types}.
+The effectiveness of opinion manipulation (EBI and Topic-FlipRAG) depends on the inherent openness of the target topic.
+For genuinely contested questions---such as climate policy, vaccine safety, or financial regulation---a wide range of factually grounded yet epistemically divergent passages can be generated, providing ample material for effective bias injection.
+However, for topics with a strong factual consensus (e.g., the efficacy of well-established medical treatments or basic scientific facts), generating passages that deviate substantially from the mainstream viewpoint while remaining factually accurate becomes increasingly difficult.
+Our cross-dataset results in Sec.~\ref{subsec:bias} with varying topic openness reflect this.
+This suggests a natural boundary of applicability for EBI and Topic-FlipRAG alike, and points to topic openness as a meaningful factor in assessing the risk exposure of a given RAG deployment.

-\sssec{General-purpose defense}: RAG systems operate in complex environments that may be subject to multiple types of attacks, of which bias injection is only one.
-A promising future direction is to integrate complementary defenses (e.g., \name\ and KAD) into a unified, general-purpose defense system capable of mitigating a broader range of threats. \end{haoblue}
+\sssec{General-purpose defense}.
+RAG systems operate in complex environments subject to multiple attack types, of which \attack\ is only one.
+A promising future direction is to integrate \name\ with complementary defenses targeting other threats---such as prompt injection or factual poisoning---into a unified system capable of mitigating a broader range of RAG vulnerabilities. \end{haoblue}